metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ### Case 7: Troubleshoot

-- Define a rule that allows all possible traffic, but specify interface alias (applicable to powershell only) for loopback to limit such traffic to loopback interface only
+- Define a rule that allows all possible traffic, but specify interface alias (applicable to PowerShell only) for loopback to limit such traffic to loopback interface only
 - Why firewall allows 127.0.0.1 but not ::1 is hard to tell, both are valid loopback addresses, need to look for more information on MSDN